jmkraus/picochat/README.md

 If `\copy code` is entered, the first occurrence of a codeblock between ` ``` ` will be copied to the clipboard instead, skipping all descriptive text.

+### Multiline input
+Unlike Ollama, Picochat uses standard input instead of raw input.
+Besides the simpler implementation, I was also uncomfortable with the approach of multiline input enclosed by """.

+Sometimes I decided to enter more text but didn't start with """ so that I had to start from scratch.
+Therefore I considered a stop command as better solution for me.
+When entering a user prompt, as much text as desired can be entered or pasted.
+Press __Enter_ for newline, then either enter `\done` or `\\\` followed by __Enter__.
+Either will terminate the input and send it to the AI server.

 ### Personas

 Picochat allows basic persona handling: Store different configuration files in your config-path, e.g. "generic.toml" or "developer.toml" with specific system prompts.

-Then load this configuration with a shortcut, e.g. `picochat -config @developer`.
-You can skip path (covered by "@") and suffix ".toml".
+You can load this configuration using a shortcut, such as `picochat -config @developer`.
+The path and ".toml" suffix can be omitted since they are implied by the '@' symbol.
 Then picochat starts with the specified configuration file.